martgras/LukeRobertsControl/README.md

     -DDOUBLE_KLICK_INTERVAL=500

 ````

+If you are getting compiler errors due to command line argument too you the buttons can be defined in my_buttondef.h instead.
+See  my_buttondef.h.sample for an example

 ###  Using a wireless rotary (or switch).
 The wireless rotary sends the events to a smart home server that will then control the lamp using MQTT or HTTP
 In my case I use a [Homematic IP Rotary Button](https://www.homematic-ip.com/en/products/detail/homematic-ip-rotary-button.html).